howard56k/ADReSS-Challenge/README.md

 <!-- USAGE EXAMPLES -->
 ## Training

-Utilize the Training Block in the Final Jupyter Note File where you would pass the top 100 features of each and it will train 2 different sets of models based on Correlation and RFECV
+Utilize the Training Block in the Final Jupyter Note File where you would pass the top 100 features of each and it will train 2 different sets of models based on Correlation and RFECV.

 <p align="right">(<a href="#top">back to top</a>)</p>